 (d) Nucleoid is present inside the nucleoplasm of eukaryotic nucleus

 Answer is (a) Enzymes packed in Lysosomes are made through RER (rough endoplasmic reticulum).

 RER has ribosomes present on its surface which are responsible for the synthesis of proteins and enzymes are the proteins.
 Hence option a) is correct.
 Rough endoplasmic reticulum has no role in the production of lipid.
-Similarly, Endoplasmic reticulum has no role in the destruction of plasma membrane.
-Nucleoid is undefined nuclear region in prokaryotes.
+Similarly, Endoplasmic reticulum has no role in the destruction of the plasma membrane.
+Nucleoid is an undefined nuclear region in prokaryotes.

 11. Which cell organelle plays a crucial role in detoxifying many poisons and drugs in a cell?

 (a) Golgi apparatus